Semantically Adversarial Learnable Filters: Abstract

 \section{Abstract}

 We present an adversarial framework to craft perturbations that mislead classifiers by accounting for the image content and the semantics of the labels.
 The proposed framework combines a structure loss and a semantic adversarial loss in a multi-task objective function to train a fully convolutional neural network.
 The structure loss helps generate perturbations whose type and magnitude are defined by a target image processing filter.
-The semantic adversarial loss considers groups of (semantic) labels to craft perturbations that prevent the filtered image being classified with a label in the same group.
-We validate our framework by selecting as target filters detail enhancement, log transformation and gamma correction filters, and evaluate the adversarially filtered images against three classifiers, ResNet50, ResNet18 and AlexNet, pre-trained on ImageNet.
-We show that the proposed framework generates filtered images with a high success rate, robustness, and transferability to unseen classifiers.
+The semantic adversarial loss considers groups of (semantic) labels to craft perturbations that prevent the filtered image {from} being classified with a label in the same group.
+We validate our framework with three different target filters, namely detail enhancement, log transformation and gamma correction filters; and evaluate the adversarially filtered images against three classifiers, ResNet50, ResNet18 and AlexNet, pre-trained on ImageNet.
+We show that the proposed framework generates filtered images with a high success rate, robustness, and transferability to unseen classifiers. {We also discuss objective and subjective evaluations of the adversarial perturbations.}